Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 1. Communication & Active Listening

 Effective communication is the cornerstone of an SDR’s success.
 It’s not just about speaking clearly; it’s about knowing when to talk, when to pause, and how to truly listen to prospects.
-Research from Gong shows that top-performing SDRs maintain a talk-to-listen ratio of 43:57.Active listening enables SDRs to uncover subtle clues about pain points and motivations, allowing them to craft messaging that resonates.

 2. Research & Prospecting

-- Leverage Multiple Sources: Use LinkedIn, industry-specific publications, and company websites for a holistic view of leads.
+- Leverage multiple sources: Use LinkedIn, industry-specific publications, and company websites for a holistic view of leads.
 SDRs can think outside the box by exploring niche industry forums, trade association directories, or even analyzing job postings to uncover company priorities and potential opportunities.

 3. Emotional Intelligence & Relationship Building